 Should I get veneers or dental bonding?

-That depends a lot on your budget and your condition.
+That depends on your budget and your condition.
 If your condition is on the severe side, bonding may not be an option for you.
 Veneers are much more expensive than bonding is, so if your condition is on the milder side and affordability is your priority, bonding may be the best route.
 Be sure to consult with your dentist to explore all of your options.

 Can dental bonding fill my gap?